 Niki includes crops for all seasons, but the fact that she includes which types of cold hardy crops to grow through the winter is invaluable.
 This list, combined with the information provided in the first half the book solidifies faith in the reader that they really can grow food year-round.
 I will definitely be using this section of the book as a reference for years to come.

 If you live in a cold climate, and are at all interested in growing food during the winter, I highly recommend you pick up a copy of this book.
 Just imagine the look on your friends faces when you walk them out the garden to harvest garden fresh produce in January!
 Now that would be impressive.
-You can pick up your copy here… The Year Round Vegetable Gardener
+Pick up your copy today!